Mexico Invest Free shortlist

 This guide explains Mexico’s IVA framework as applied to property rental, the residential exemption and its limits, how platforms like Airbnb handle IVA, and what registration and filing obligations apply.
 For SAT registration steps, see SAT Registration for Mexico Rental Income.
 For Riviera Maya short-term rental rules beyond tax, see Short-Term Rental Rules Riviera Maya.

-Mexico’s IVA law: the core framework for property rental
+What should buyers verify on mexico’s iva law: the core framework for property ?

 Mexico’s Ley del Impuesto al Valor Agregado (IVA Law) establishes IVA at 16% as a consumption tax on goods and services in Mexico.
 The tax is collected by businesses from their customers and remitted to SAT monthly.